Upon complete of the program, the student will meet current State of Illinois standards for Early Childhood Education (ECED) licensure.

 Academic Catalog Information

-Take a closer look at the Bachelor in Early Childhood Education and the courses offered toward the degree.
+Take a closer look at the Bachelor of Arts in Early Childhood Education and the courses offered toward the degree.

 Department and Contact Information